StockNews.com Initiates Coverage on SeaChange International (NASDAQ:SEAC)

-Stock analysts at StockNews.com initiated coverage on shares of SeaChange International (NASDAQ:SEAC – Get Rating) in a research report issued to clients and investors on Friday.
-The brokerage set a “hold” rating on the software maker’s stock.
+StockNews.com assumed coverage on shares of SeaChange International (NASDAQ:SEAC – Get Rating) in a research report sent to investors on Saturday morning.
+The firm issued a hold rating on the software maker’s stock.

-Institutional investors have recently modified their holdings of the company.
-Vanguard Group Inc. grew its holdings in shares of SeaChange International by 6.7% during the 1st quarter.
-Vanguard Group Inc. now owns 1,819,336 shares of the software maker’s stock worth $2,056,000 after purchasing an additional 114,207 shares during the period.
-Renaissance Technologies LLC grew its holdings in shares of SeaChange International by 689.5% during the 1st quarter.
-Renaissance Technologies LLC now owns 386,858 shares of the software maker’s stock worth $437,000 after purchasing an additional 337,858 shares during the period.
-US Bancorp DE purchased a new stake in shares of SeaChange International during the 1st quarter worth about $41,000.
-Virtu Financial LLC purchased a new stake in shares of SeaChange International during the 1st quarter worth about $39,000.
-Finally, Jane Street Group LLC purchased a new stake in shares of SeaChange International during the 1st quarter worth about $38,000.
+A number of institutional investors and hedge funds have recently modified their holdings of SEAC.
+Renaissance Technologies LLC grew its holdings in shares of SeaChange International by 689.5% during the first quarter.
+Renaissance Technologies LLC now owns 386,858 shares of the software maker’s stock valued at $437,000 after buying an additional 337,858 shares in the last quarter.
+Vanguard Group Inc. grew its holdings in shares of SeaChange International by 6.7% during the first quarter.
+Vanguard Group Inc. now owns 1,819,336 shares of the software maker’s stock valued at $2,056,000 after buying an additional 114,207 shares in the last quarter.
+US Bancorp DE purchased a new position in shares of SeaChange International during the first quarter valued at $41,000.
+Virtu Financial LLC purchased a new position in shares of SeaChange International during the first quarter valued at $39,000.
+Finally, Jane Street Group LLC purchased a new position in shares of SeaChange International during the first quarter valued at $38,000.
 Hedge funds and other institutional investors own 24.21% of the company’s stock.

 SeaChange International, Inc provides multiscreen, advertising, and premium over the top (OTT) video products and services that facilitate the aggregation, licensing, management, and distribution of video and advertising content worldwide.
 The company offers video products, including video back-office, a software platform that enables content and service providers to manage, monetize and deliver a seamless viewing experience to subscribers across televisions, personal computers (PCs), tablets, smart phones, and other IP-enabled devices; and media asset management software, which is used to receive, manage and publish video content for viewing on televisions, tablets, PCs and other consumer devices.